tinymce/tinymce-docs/resources/tutorials/index.md

 // [Link to page, embed external fiddle into this page](tinymce_in_a_jquery_ui_dialog)

-## Using CDN
-// This is a tutorial on the old site.
-Move to install pages/section.
-[Here's content anyway](using_cdn)

 ## Using the gzip compressors
 The TinyMCE gzip compressors helps you to dynamically combine and compress the different parts of TinyMCE to reduce the loading time.
 [Here's how to do it.](using_the_gzip_compressors)